 Trigger and Spartacus were very interested in their neighbors Sigmund and Tundra.
 They decided to take matters into their own paws and found a way to climb the fence and become a foursome.
 Tundra was overjoyed to have younger companions who could keep up with her energy and love of play.
 Sigmund was frequently the odd man out, and W.O.L.F. made the decision to move him to another enclosure where he would be less stressed by the high energy trio.
 He was placed with Pride after she lost her companion Lance.

 Spartacus, Tundra and Trigger became the best of friends.
 They spent their days playing, exploring their large mountain enclosure, and resting near one another when the day was done.
 Spartacus became an ambassador and often left the enclosure for educational programs off-site.
-Tundra and Trigger played together.
+Tundra and Trigger played together while Spartacus was away.
 As Trigger reached full maturity, he was sometimes reluctant to allow Spartacus into the enclosure after a program without challenging him.
 Staff monitored the interactions very carefully to make sure the small skirmishes did not escalate.

 As luck would have it, the Sanctuary’s new pup Ashima was finally healthy enough to become a full-time Sanctuary resident.
 She needed a strong companion who could teach her wolf manners but also keep up with her boundless energy.
 Spartacus was the wolf for the job.
 He and Asima quickly formed a bond, and he moved to a new enclosure with the pup.
 Trigger and Tundra continued as a duo rather than a trio.
 They are extremely close, and Tundra is often higher on the mountain with the shy Trigger.
 They play and race in their huge enclosure and lounge side-by-side in the sun.
 Spartacus is very happily bonded to Ashima and the possibility of a more serious skirmish between the two mature wolf dogs is now eliminated.
 All’s well that ends well.